t-ramrattan/articles/README.md

 $ java -Dspring.data.mongodb.username=<username> -Dspring.data.mongodb.password=<password> -Dspring.data.mongodb.host=<cluster> -Dspring.data.mongodb.database=<database> -jar backend/target/backend-0.0.1-SNAPSHOT.jar
 ```

-After the application starts the home page can be viewed visiting localhost:8080 in a browser.
+After the application starts the home page can be viewed by visiting localhost:8080 in a browser.

 ### Backend with an IDE
 With your favorite IDE build and run the backend with the following vm args.